-Masterpass by Mastercard and Visa Checkout are both available to all Visa, Mastercard, Amex and Discover cardholders, by the way.
-Masterpass also works for Diner’s Club cardholders.
+Click to Pay Mastercard and Click to Pay Visa are both available to all Visa, Mastercard, Amex and Discover cardholders, by the way.
+Click to Pay Mastercard also works for Diner’s Club cardholders.

 That just goes to show how many card issuers and networks now offer virtual or “disposable” credit card numbers for cardholders to use while shopping online.
 This gives shopping online with a credit card an extra layer of security.

 In addition to the virtual card numbers you can get from your card issuer or network, you can also add your card to a number of popular “digital wallet” services.
 They provide an extra security layer similar to EMV or “contactless” credit card technology.
 Some popular digital wallets include Apple Pay, Samsung Pay, G Pay (Google), PayPal, and Garmin Pay.
 This technology isn’t limited to credit cards, either – you can add your debit card or prepaid card to many of these services.